greenelab/text_mined_hetnet_manuscript/manuscript.md

 Knowledge bases are important resources that hold complex structured and unstructed information.
 These resources have been used in important tasks such as network analysis for drug repurposing discovery [@u8pIAt5j; @bPvC638e; @O21tn8vf] or as a source of training labels for text mining systems [@EHeTvZht; @CVHSURuI; @HS4ARwmZ].
 Populating knowledge bases often requires highly-trained scientists to read biomedical literature and summarize the results [@N1Ai0gaI].
-This manual curation process requires a significant amount of effort and time: in 2007 researchers estimated that filling in the missing annotations at that point would require approximately 8.4 years [@UdzvLgBM]).
+This manual curation process requires a significant amount of effort and time: in 2007 researchers estimated that filling in the missing annotations would require approximately 8.4 years [@UdzvLgBM].
 The rate of publications has continued to increase exponentially [@1DBISRlwN].
-This has been recognized as a considerable challenge and leads to gaps in knowledge bases [@UdzvLgBM].
+This has been recognized as a considerable challenge, which can lead to gaps in knowledge bases [@UdzvLgBM].
 Relationship extraction has been studied as a solution towards handling this problem [@N1Ai0gaI].
 This process consists of creating a machine learning system to automatically scan and extract relationships from textual sources.
 Machine learning methods often leverage a large corpus of well-labeled training data, which still requires manual curation.
-Distant supervision is one technique to sidestep the requirement of well-annotated sentences: with distant supervision one makes the assumption that that all sentences containing an entity pair found in a selected database provide evidence for a relationship [@EHeTvZht].
+Distant supervision is one technique to sidestep the requirement of well-annotated sentences: with distant supervision one makes the assumption that all sentences containing an entity pair found in a selected database provide evidence for a relationship [@EHeTvZht].
 Distant supervision provides many labeled examples; however it is accompanied by a decrease in the quality of the labels.
 Ratner et al. [@5Il3kN32] recently introduced "data programming" as a solution.
 Data programming combines distant supervision with the automated labeling of text using hand-written label functions.
-The distant supervision sources and label functions are integrated using a noise aware generative model, which is used to produce training labels.
+The distant supervision sources and label functions are integrated using a noise aware generative model that is used to produce training labels.
 Combining distant supervision with label functions can dramatically reduce the time required to acquire sufficient training data.
 However, constructing a knowledge base of heterogeneous relationships through this framework still requires tens of hand-written label functions for each relationship type.
 Writing useful label functions requires significant error analysis, which can be a time-consuming process.